 Style: Modern architecture

 6 Battery Road, formerly the Standard Chartered Bank Building, is a high-rise skyscraper located in the central business district of Singapore.
 It is located on 6 Battery Road, in Raffles Place.
 The tower is situated adjacent to the Bank of China Building and faces the Singapore River.
-It is a ...more
+It is a class-A office building, and houses offices of several multi-national companies.
+The development has a net floor area of 46,060 sqm as at 30 June 2007, and has direct access to Raffles Place MRT Station.
+At its completion, it was the largest building for the Standard Chartered Bank worldwide and also represented the largest single investment by a British company.
+The building is on a 999-year ...more

 Opened: Jan 01 1984